iphyer/data-science-from-scratch_zh/chapters/Chapter_05_Statistics.md

 x = [-2, 1, 0, 1, 2]
 y = [99.98, 99.99, 100, 100.01, 100.02]
 ```
+are perfectly correlated, but (depending on what you’re measuring) it’s quite possible that this relationship isn’t all that interesting.

 ## Correlation and Causation
 ## For Further Exploration